|

 Mrs. Adrienne Ballantyne

-Happy Hummingbirds |
+Happy Campers |

-She grew up in Redlands and moved to Riverside in 2004 after marrying her husband Curtis.
+Adrienne grew up in Redlands and moved to Riverside in 2004 after marrying her husband, Curtis.
 They have four children together who are all alumni of First United Methodist Preschool.
-She was a stay at home mom until her youngest started kindergarten in 2021, then she came to teach at FUMPS.
-She and her children love animals, together they have a dog, six cats, a tortoise, and nine chickens.
+She was a stay-at-home mom until her youngest started kindergarten in 2021, then she came to teach at FUMPS.
+She and her children love animals, together they have a dog, six cats, a tortoise, and thirteen chickens.
 She loves reading and crafting.
-She also likes travel and camping. |
+She also likes to travel and camping. |